jbruce2112/jbruce2112.github.io/index.md

-I'm a software engineer in Michigan.
-I love writing great software in C++, and more recently, Swift.
+I'm an iOS Developer at Expedia in San Francisco.
+I love building apps that are focused on making users happy, and pride myself in writing clean, highly testable code.

 Here are some of the things I've been working on lately.

 [Cutlines](https://cutlines.jbruce.me) - A universal iOS app for adding captions to photos.